McCannDahl/Notebooks/README.md

 # Notebooks
 This is collection of awesome jupyter notebooks made by McCann.
-These notbooks are hosted by Volia here https://voila-notebooks.herokuapp.com/

 ## Quickstart
 1. create a virtual environment `python3 -m venv myvenv`